 What will happen if I’m injured?

-Peru Biking’s guides have been trained to respond to minor and major trailside injuries.
+Peru Biking’s guides have been trained to respond to minor and major trailside injuries and are Wilderness First Responder (WFR) certified by Wilderness Medical Associates International.
 Your guides are always equipped with a basic medical kit, two-way radios, and a satellite communicator in the event of emergencies.
 Mountain biking is a sport with certain inherent risks; therefore, we ask that each rider respect their own limits and speak openly with their guides about their skills and level of comfort on the trails.

 Riders are expected to sign a Medical Release Form prior to their ride, which waives all claims that one might have against Peru Biking.

 Upon booking a Full-Day or Multi-Day Ride with Peru Biking, we request that 50% of the total amount for your tour be deposited via PayPal to reserve the date(s) of your tour.
 In the event that said deposit isn’t made in a timely fashion, there is no guarantee that your ride will be reserved for the date(s) requested.
 The balance of your payment can be paid on the date of your tour or at any point prior.